alnoki/AAAAAA/doc/dev-guide/concepts/tools.rst

 You can manage these :ref:`packages <conda:concept-conda-package>` using :doc:`conda <conda:index>`, a :wiki-pg:`command line <Command_line>` utility
-that automatically checks dependencies and maintains compatibility between :ref:`packages <conda:concept-conda-package>`.
+that automatically maintains compatibility between :ref:`packages <conda:concept-conda-package>`.
-:ref:`conda:concept-conda-package` can be downloaded from different :ref:`conda channels <conda:channels-glossary>`, like the :xref:`conda-forge`
+:ref:`conda:concept-conda-package` can be :wiki-pg:`downloaded <Download>` from
+different :ref:`conda channels <conda:channels-glossary>`, like the
+:xref:`conda-forge`